WHAT IS PELVIC INFLAMMATORY DISEASE (PID)?

 - Get your partner tested.

-- Wait for appropriate age to begin your sexual life
+- Wait for the appropriate age to begin your sexual life

 - Don't keep multiple sexual partners